gcolmnt/Vmachine/README.md

 Hope you enjoy this mini-game!

 ## How to Play
-Click on the vending machine to interact with it.
+Click on the vending machine to interact with it.<br>
-Type in a series of codes correctly.
+Type in a series of codes correctly.<br>
-Each correctly entered code will add +1 to your score.
+Each correctly entered code will add +1 to your score.<br>
-Your final score determines the number of prizes you'll receive from the vending machine.
+Your final score determines the number of prizes you'll receive from the vending machine.<br>
 How many prizes will you be able to get ?

 ## Special Thanks